 It’s no secret that the world’s bee population is on the decline.
 The total number of managed honey bee hives has decreased by 50% since 1940.
 At the same time, with a growing world population, the demand for pollinators is on the increase.
 It is estimated that one out of every three mouthfuls of food the world consumes is the direct or indirect result of the hard work of the earth’s busy pollinators.

 Nothing makes me happier than to be out in my yard or in my vegetable garden and see and hear these hard-working winged creatures seeking out good flowers for bees.
 But I have very distinctly noticed a decline in my cucumber and zucchini production over the years.
-These 2 vegetables, and many others, very much rely on the work of bees to pollinate their flowers to produce the vegetable.
+These two vegetables, and many others, very much rely on the work of bees to pollinate their flowers to produce the vegetable.

 Bees and flowers go together like salt and pepper!
 I like to plant many flowers that attract bees in my yard and bee-friendly plants around my garden.
 I read that a bee will frequent a garden that contains 10 different varieties of pollinator-attracting plants more frequently than it will a garden with just 2 or 3 different plants.
 It seems our busy, buzzy friends like a true bee habitat with a little variety in their diet!

 Speaking of bee habitats, while hiking through Austria on a recent trip, I kept seeing these wonderful insect hotels